Move In Guide

 Safety

 All residence halls and apartments have mobile ID swipes at each entrance.
-The first floors of La Plata and Cucharas are unlocked during the day for access to the Housing office and classrooms, so residents must swipe into the elevator or stairs to access their floor.
+The first floors of La Plata and Cucharas are unlocked during the day for access to the Housing offices and classrooms.
+Residents must swipe into the elevator or stairs to access their floor.

 There are cameras in the lobbies and elevators that are monitored by the UCCS Police Department for the safety of our residents.